syvaidya/openstego/README.md

 1. Data Hiding: It can hide any data within an image file.

-2. Watermarking: Watermarking files (e.g. images) with an invisible signature.
+2. Watermarking: Watermarking image files with an invisible signature.
 It can be used to detect unauthorized file copying.

 ## Usage